NARPNet/NARPNet_NCS/README.md

 a generally acceptable set of macros.
 Please use the Discussions area of this repo for that.
 If there are any actual bugs, please talk about them in Discussions first and then report an Issue if necessary.
-To participate in Discussions or file Issues, you to have a GitHub account.
+To participate in Discussions or file Issues, you must have a GitHub account.

 You can [download the latest
 pre-release](https://github.com/NARPNet/NARPNet_NCS/releases/latest/).
 Look